jenky/transmit/README.md

 #### "Tap" class parameters

 "Tap" class can also receive additional parameters.
-For example, if your handler needs to log the Guzzle request and response by using a specific Laravel logger channel, you could create a `LogMiddleware` class that receives a channel name as an additional argument.
+For example, if your handler needs to log the Guzzle request and response by using a specific Laravel logger channel, you could create a `UseLogger` class that receives a channel name as an additional argument.

-Additional parameters will be passed to the class after the `$client` argument:
+Additional parameters will be passed to the class after the `$request` argument:

 ``` php
 <?php